archesproject/arches-modular-reports/README.md

 ## Installation

-If you are installing Arches Modular Reports for the first time, **we strongly recommend** that you install it as an Arches application into a existing (or new) project.
-Running Arches Modular Reports as a standalone project can provide some convienience if you are a developer contributing to the Arches Modular Reports project but you risk conflicts when upgrading to the next version of Arches Modular Reports.
+If you are installing Arches Modular Reports for the first time, **we strongly recommend** that you install it as an Arches application into an existing (or new) project.
+Running Arches Modular Reports as a standalone project can provide some convenience if you are a developer contributing to the Arches Modular Reports project but you risk conflicts when upgrading to the next version of Arches Modular Reports.

 ### If installing for development
 Clone the arches-modular-reports repo and checkout the latest `dev/x.x.x` or any other branch you may be interested in.
 Navigate to the `arches-modular-reports` directory from your terminal and run:
  ```
 pip install -e .